CDC says many Americans can now go outside without a mask | Health

-For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of each other.
+For most of the past year, the CDC had been advising Americans to wear masks outdoors if they are within 6 feet of one another.

-The change comes as more than half of US adults have gotten at least one dose of coronavirus vaccine, and more than a third have been fully vaccinated.
+“Today, I hope, is a day when we can take another step back to the normalcy of before,” CDC Director Dr. Rochelle Walensky said.
+“Over the past year, we have spent a lot of time telling Americans what you can't do.
+Today, I am going to tell you some of the things you can do, if you are fully vaccinated.''
+The change comes as more than half of US adults have gotten at least one dose of vaccine, and more than a third have been fully vaccinated.

+Walensky said the decision was driven by rising vaccination numbers; declines in COVID-19 cases, hospitalizations and deaths; and research showing that less than 10 per cent of documented instances of transmission of the virus happened outdoors.

-''It's the return of freedom,'' said Dr. Mike Saag, an infectious disease expert at the University of Alabama at Birmingham who welcomed the change. ''It's the return of us being able to do normal activities again.
+Dr Mike Saag, an infectious disease expert at the University of Alabama at Birmingham, welcomed the change in guidance.

+“It's the return of freedom,” Saag said.
+“It's the return of us being able to do normal activities again.
 We're not there yet, but we're on the exit ramp.
-And that's a beautiful thing.''
+And that's a beautiful thing.”
 More people need to be vaccinated, and concerns persist about variants and other possible shifts in the epidemic.
 But Saag said the new guidance is a sensible reward following the development and distribution of effective vaccines and about 140 million Americans stepping forward to get their shots.

 The CDC, which has been cautious in its guidance during the crisis, essentially endorsed what many Americans have already been doing over the past several weeks.

-The CDC guidance says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
-They also can go maskless in small outdoor gatherings with fully vaccinated people.
+The CDC says that fully vaccinated or not, people do not have to wear masks outdoors when they walk, bike or run alone or with members of their household.
+They can also go maskless in small outdoor gatherings with fully vaccinated people.

 But from there, the CDC has differing guidance for people who are fully vaccinated and those who are not.